Ivan Betskoy: Educational reform

 In 1763, Betskoy presented to Catherine the Statute for the Education of the Youth of Both Sexes, studded with citations from Comenius, John Locke, and Rousseau.
 The treatise contained a proposal to educate young Russians of both sexes in state boarding schools, aimed at creating "a new race of men".
 Betskoy set forth a number of arguments for general education of children rather than specialized one: "in regenerating our subjects by an education founded on these principles, we will create... new citizens."
 Boarding schools were to be preferred to other institutions of education in accordance with Rousseau's notion that "isolating the pupils enabled their tutors to protect them from the vices of society."

 The Empress endorsed his proposal and established the Society for the Training of Well-Born Girls, with Betskoy as a trustee.
 This so-called Smolny Institute of Noble Maidens was the first female educational institution in Russia and one of the first in Europe.
-The Smolny was to become a training ground for Rousseau's ideas on education: the girlsviewed as the future centers of their familieswere protected from every pernicious influence and their moral education was given more prominence than intellectual one.
+The Smolny was to become a training ground for Rousseau's ideas on education: the girls – viewed as the future centers of their families – were protected from every pernicious influence and their moral education was given more prominence than intellectual one.
 The Empress personally maintained a correspondence with some of the pupils, perhaps viewing the school for women as a vindication of her own place at the pinnacle of Russian society.

 For the students of this institution Betskoy and Catherine brought out an instruction entitled On the Duties of Man and Citizen.
 This essay not only discussed the pupil's duties in regard to God and to society but also contained practical advice on health, hygiene, and other everyday matters.
 An extensive collection of Betskoy's aids and manuals was published in Amsterdam in 1775.
 This edition was revised and expanded to two volumes printed in 1789–1791.

 Born out of wedlock himself and anxious to reduce the frequency of infanticide, Betskoy found in illegitimate children and orphans an ideal material for implementing his educational theories.
 It was by his advice that two large foundling homes were established, first in Moscow (1764) and then in Saint Petersburg (1770).
 The Saint Petersburg Foundling House was a precursor of the modern Herzen University.
 Not less potent was his encouragement of education for merchant's sons.
 Betskoy deplored the fact that "we have only two classes of society, either peasants or noblemen" and sought to spur the development of middle-class consciousness by establishing a commercial school in Moscow.